Piistech/MetroEase/README.md

 }
 ```

-Each key represents a route, and the value represents the fare for that route in Bangladeshi Taka (BDT).

 ### 2. Clone the Repository

-To start working with the project, clone the repository to your local machine.
+To start working with the project, clone the repository to your local machine:

 ```bash
 git clone https://github.com/Piistech/MetroEase.git